Alfresco/alfresco-content-app/docs/extending/application-features.md

 }
 ```

-### Content View
+### Viewer extensions

-You can provide custom components that render a particular type of the content based on extensions.
+You can provide custom components that render a particular type of the content based on file extensions.

 ```json
 {